The Role of Overactive Bladder Support

 Assessing and Adding Supports

-Supports are varied, but all supports help your situation.
-Some people look at their life to find a lack of benefit from supports.
+Though varied, all types of support will help with your overactive bladder situation.
+Some people look at their life and find a lack of benefit from supports.

-If this sounds like you, it could be caused by a problem with the quality or quantity of your supports.
+If this sounds like you, it could be caused by a problem with the quality or quantity of your overactive bladder help through supports.
 To add new or improve supports, consider:

 You may take your supports for granted, or you may have given up on the idea of having supports completely.
 For anyone, supports are critically important to your health and wellbeing.